 2. Indirect earn cards.
 These reward credit cards earn points that can be transferred to a wide range of air miles programmes.
 For instance, American Express Platinum Card earns 2 points for every dollar spent, which can then be exchanged for flights with 7 different airline reward programmes including Cathay Pacific Asia Miles.
 Unlike direct earn air miles credit cards, the point values of these cards may differ when transferred to an air miles account.

 Once you have earned enough points, you can redeem them for a variety of rewards.
 Here are some of the great redemptions you could make through your air miles programme.
 There are two main categories for rewards: 1) Airport/ flight benefits and 2) retail/ lifestyle rewards.

-- Airport/ flight benefits.
+Airport/ flight benefits.
 Points can be used for reward flights, flight upgrades, lounge access and other loyalty scheme membership benefits.
 Flight rewards with the air miles programme’s associated airline usually provide a higher point value when compared to other rewards.

-- Retail/ lifestyle rewards.
+Retail/ lifestyle rewards.
 These rewards can benefit you at home or abroad.
 You can use points to book hotels, car rental or other travel experiences, as well as more general retail and lifestyle benefits including gift cards, food and wine, jewellery and other merchandise.

-How to choose a frequent flyer program
+How to choose a frequent flyer programme

 There are many frequent flyer programmes based around the world.
 However, there are only a handful of providers to choose from if you are interested in getting a New Zealand credit card that earns air points for airlines such as, Air New Zealand and Virgin Australia.
 Here, you can compare frequent flyer programs based on credit card points earnings to help you one to suit your needs.